 This pattern is remarkably stable across the years.
 There is occasional change in phase from one year to another, but the shapes of the functions are consistent across the years.
 The variances of principal components associated with these functions, reported in Table~\ref{yr_value}, also show similar proportions of the total variation being explained by the different PC functions.
 The pairs of sinusoids of a particular frequency/period have about the same value of the associated variance of principal component.

-The threshold for minimum size of a region under rainfall, used in the above analysis is 200 square kilometers.
+As mentioned in Section~\ref{sec:trmm_data}, the threshold for minimum size of a region under rainfall, used in the above analysis is 200 square kilometers.
 The modes of variation are found to be stable when this threshold is chosen anywhere between 50 and 1000 square kilometers.